 Each of these societal purposes and these learning outcomes demand different approaches and understandings for the theorist and may develop at varying rates or found to be diverse in relation to context, location and culture."

-In these circumstances, I as a designer have had to create a theoretical position which draws from the best, yet can provide the basis for design decision-making - this position is explained in the next section [A1] Expressive Constructivism.
+In these circumstances, I as a designer have had to create a theoretical position which draws from the best, yet can provide a more straightforward basis for design decision-making - this position is explained in the next section [A1] Expressive Constructivism.

 A basis for a pragmatic learning theory

-The iterative process of production of 'expressions' and their 'evaluation' (described in detail below), I contend, is a model of learning that helps the educational designer make effective decisions by examining their designs for technology support for each process.
-This way of looking at learning was first inspired by the analysis of a single interaction (Millwood and Riley 1988), after (Norman 1983b), extended by a reduction of the four stage cycle (Kolb, 1984) and supported by the radical constructivist perspective (von Glaserfeld,1995).
+The iterative process of production of expressions and their evaluation (described in detail below), I contend, is a model of learning that helps the educational designer make effective decisions by examining their designs for technology support for both expression and evaluation.
+This way of looking at learning was first inspired by the analysis of a single interaction (Millwood and Riley 1988), after (Norman 1983b), extended by a reduction of the four stage cycle (Kolb 1984) and supported by the radical constructivist perspective (von Glaserfeld1995).